Maine Garden Ideas

 Ideally a garden is slightly raised in the center to allow water to run off freely without pooling in the garden.
 Areas that are sunken - or swaled - can become a nightmare in wet weather.
 If your desired area is lower than the surrounding area, you will need to build it up before planting.

-Is your garden close to the house?
+Is your garden near the house?

 Running to the garden to pick those fresh beans for dinner is much easier if the garden in located near the back door, but it's not just harvesting the fresh veggies that should be your concern.
 Locating a garden near your home increases the chances that you will check it often and makes watering easier.